This content has been reviewed and verified by Zaheer Dodhia, a logo and branding expert.

 What is Wordmark Logo?

-When we talk about wordmark logo, a question pops up in our mind that what actually it is?
+When we talk about designing your wordmark logo, a question pops up in our mind that what actually it is?
 The answer is simple!

 Wordmark (word mark) or logotype are those logos that are made utilizing the alphabetical letters of the business name, product or services.
 It is the unique text-only typographic treatment of the business name to make it identifiable as the brand identity or logo.
 Wordmarks make a perfect and easy logo, especially for small business owners.
 Because: